CPAYET974/TP_Meteo/README.md

 ## APK

-To generate an APK link for our app, we used the following command : _flutter build apk --build-name=1.0 --build-number=1_ Here you can download it : <a href="app-release.apk" download>Click to Download</a>
+To generate an APK link for our app, we used the following command : _flutter build apk --build-name=1.0 --build-number=1_
+You can find download the APK file to install it on your phone.